 The checklist of raising a smart, intelligent child is long.
 Music, reading, early literacy, sports and games, digital activities and gadget usage, pattern recognition etc. often top the list of raising a smart, successful child.

 With so many expectations, we are not only putting irrational pressure on our kids but also on ourselves.
 It is humanly impossible for a child as young as 5-year-old to do all that.
-Neither it is possible for you to take care of all those aspects of personality development of your child.
+Neither it is possible for you to take care of all those aspects of parenting or personality development of your child.
 Unless, all you wish is to run behind your child all day long, scheduling them from one structured activity to another.
 And in the process, robbing of the childhood that they very much deserve.

 Now where does that lead us?
 Should you leave your child and let them grow up like a weed, untamed and directionless?
 No!
 You should not.
 As a parent, it is your responsibility to guide and assist your child in discovering the best version of her or him.